 To do that, go into File > Font Info > Features and add a new feature called

-kern by clicking on the plus button in the bottom left of the window.
+kern by clicking on the plus button next to features left of the window.
 Now let’s assume we want to fix the triplets containing

 f space as well as the